 |Structure Elucidation and Characterization of the Venus Kinase Receptors of a Philippine Isolate of Schistosoma japonicum||

 University of the Philippines Diliman and

-DOST and Institut Pasteur partnership is underway for the establishment of Institut Pasteur (IP) Philippines.
-With the establishment of IP Philippines as the 34th institute, a vast number of opportunities will be unlocked for Filipino researchers as well as for the country’s health system.
+DOST and Institut Pasteur partnership is focused on collaborative researches, particularly in the areas of drug discovery and development, genomics as platform for diagnostics, and dengue.
+This collaboration will open a vast number of opportunities for Filipino researchers as well as for the country’s health system.
 This partnership would enable the country’s research environment to be more responsive towards public health needs particularly for both emerging and re-emerging infectious diseases.